flot/flot/API.md

 %w: weekday as number (0-6, 0 being Sunday)
 ```

+Flot 0.8 switched from %h to the standard %H hours specifier.
+The %h specifier
+is still available, for backwards-compatibility, but is deprecated and
+scheduled to be removed permanently with the release of version 1.0.

 You can customize the month names with the "monthNames" option.
 For
 instance, for Danish you might specify: